 Each DNA sample processed by TOPMed was given a unique identifier as "NWD" followed by six digits (e.g. NWD123456).
 These identifiers are unique across all TOPMed studies.
 Each NWD identifier is associated with a single study subject identifier used in other dbGaP files (such as phenotypes, pedigrees and consent files).
 A given subject identifier may link to multiple NWD identifiers when duplicate samples are taken from the same individual.
 Study investigators assigned NWD IDs to subjects, and their biorepositories assigned DNA samples/ NWD IDs to specific bar-coded wells/tubes supplied by their Sequencing Center, and recorded those assignments in a sample manifest, along with other metadata (e.g. sex, DNA extraction method).
 At each Sequencing Center, the NWD ID was propagated through all phases of the pipeline and is the primary identifier in all results files.
-Each NWD ID resulted in a single sequencing instance (i.e. 'run' in SRA terminology), which is linked to a single subject identifier in the sample-subject mapping file for each accession.
-Note that subject identifiers are study-specific and may not be unique across all of TOPMed accessions.
+Each NWD ID resulted in a single sequencing instance (i.e. 'run' in SRA terminology).